-The main results confirm that visitation reduces re-incarceration.
+The main results confirm that visitation reduces reincarceration.
 This section considers two counterfactual policies.
 One is a policy that every prisoner is assigned to the closest prison from home.
 Another is the location of a new prison that minimizes the recidivism rate.

-In the main sample, prisoners are assigned 114.31 miles away from their home, on average.
-If everyone were assigned to the closest prison conditional on the initial risk level, it would be 42.50 miles.27 The reduction by 71.8 miles increases the mean time to reincarceration by 46 days.2829
+In the main sample, prisoners are assigned 114.3 miles away from their home, on average.
+If everyone were assigned to the closest prison conditional on the initial custody level, it would be 43.1 miles.29 The reduction by 71.2 miles increases the mean time to reincarceration by 48.8 days.30 31 32

 In the fiscal year of 2016, 12,874 male offenders were released on supervision.
 According to the 2016 annual report by the Missouri Board of Probation and Parole, the daily cost of incarceration is 57.25 dollars.
 A total of 16.67 out of the 57.25 dollars are the direct cost of incarceration, which includes health care, wage, discharge costs, food costs, and operational expenses and equipment.
 The rest of the total cost is the cost to keep the institution such as labor and maintenance costs.
-Hence, 46 days longer time to be incarcerated would decrease the direct cost per inmate by 767 dollars, and the annual direct cost of incarceration by about 10 million dollars.
-Similarly, the total daily cost of incarceration would decrease by about 34 million dollars.
+Hence, 48.8 days longer

-27The calculation does not consider the capacity constraint of each facility.
+29The calculation does not consider the capacity constraint of each facility.

-28To estimate the mean time, we need to fix the baseline hazard.
+30To estimate the mean time, we need to fix the baseline hazard.
 Here, the Weibull model is assumed, and the number is from the estimated model.

-29The linear model is used in the main results.
-The LATE derived from the IV regression tells that the recidivism rate at six months from the release decreases by 0.9% points under the policy.
+$^{^{31}}$ The linear model is used in the main results.
+The LATE derived from the IV regression tells that the recidivism rate at six months from the release decreases by 1% points under the policy.
 Alternatively, we can estimate the policy-relevant treatment effect (PRTE) based on the marginal treatment effect (MTE) (Heckman and Vytlacil, 2005; Andresen, 2018).
-The PRTE estimator is -14% points, so a reduction by 73.16 miles reduces the recidivism rate at 6 months from release by 0.81% points.
+The PRTE estimator of the visitation effect is -19.5% points, and a reduction by 71.2 miles increases the propensity score by 5.3% points.
+Hence, the recidivism rate, for example, at six months from release decreases by 1% points.